remybeugnon/website/content/project/SoilDivTemp/index.md

 ## Hypothesis

 Our main hypothesis is that plant diversity can buffer temperature fluctuations (Fig. 1) and extreme climatic event (Fig. 2), and therefore, reduce the effects of climate change on ecosystems.
-We are testing this hypothesis using both experiments where diversity is manipulated; such as [BEF China](https://bef-china.com/) and [The Jena Experiment](http://the-jena-experiment.de/); and natural field measurements with the SoilTemp consorsium datasets.
+We are testing this hypothesis using both experiments where diversity is manipulated; such as [BEF China](https://bef-china.com/) and [The Jena Experiment](http://the-jena-experiment.de/); and natural field measurements with the SoilTemp consortium datasets.

 *Figure 1: climate buffering by plant diversity*